scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     * Versicolour
     * Virginica

-``scikit-learn`` embeds a copy of the iris CSV file along with a helper function to load it into numpy arrays::
+:mod:`scikit-learn` embeds a copy of the iris CSV file along with a function to load it into numpy arrays::

     >>> from sklearn.datasets import load_iris